Why Won't My Golf Cart Battery Charge?

 How can I tell if my lithium-ion battery’s BMS is causing charging issues?

-A faulty BMS in a lithium-ion battery may prevent charging by entering a protective mode due to overvoltage, undervoltage, or temperature anomalies.
-Check for error indicators (e.g., flashing LEDs on the battery) or use a diagnostic tool compatible with the BMS.
-If the golf cart battery charger not working is ruled out, the BMS may need recalibration or replacement.
-Contact the battery manufacturer or a professional technician for assistance.
+A faulty BMS can block charging by placing the battery into protective mode due to overvoltage, undervoltage, or irregular temperatures.
+Look for warning lights or use diagnostic tools compatible with the BMS.
+If you have already ruled out the charger, the BMS may need resetting or replacement.
+Contact the manufacturer or a trained technician for support.

 Can I mix different battery types or brands in my golf cart’s battery pack?